changm/SilkDocs/silk.md

 Each **CompositorParent** is associated with one widget and is created when a new platform window or **nsBaseWidget** is created.
 The **CompositorParent**, **CompositorVsyncDispatcher**, and **nsBaseWidget** all have the same lifetimes, which are created and destroyed together.

+#CompositorVsyncObserver
+The **CompositorVsyncObserver** handles the vsync notifications and interactions with the **CompositorVsyncDispatcher**.
+When the **Compositor** requires a scheduled composite, it notifies the **CompositorVsyncObserver** that it needs to listen to vsync.
+The **CompositorVsyncObserver** then observes / unobserves vsync as needed from the **CompositorVsyncDispatcher** to enable composites.

 #GeckoTouchDispatcher
 The **GeckoTouchDispatcher** is a singleton that resamples touch events to smooth out jank while tracking a user's finger.
-Because input and composite are linked together, the **CompositorVsyncDispatcher** has a reference to the **GeckoTouchDispatcher** and vice versa.
+Because input and composite are linked together, the **CompositorVsyncObserver** has a reference to the **GeckoTouchDispatcher** and vice versa.

 #Input Events
 One large goal of Silk is to align touch events with vsync events.